jhpyle/docassemble/_docs/fields.md

 `subquestion` text, then the signature area appears, and then the `under` text appears.

-In this example, the `user_signature` will be set to an object of type `DAFile`.
+In this example, the `user_signature` variable will be set to an object of type `DAFile`.
 This variable can be included in the same way that a document upload can be included.
 For example:

 {% highlight yaml %}
 ---